-Thank you for your interest in the Expanding Opportunity through Quality Charter Schools Program--Credit Enhancement for Charter School Facilities Program (Credit Enhacement).
+Thank you for your interest in the Expanding Opportunity through Quality Charter Schools Program--Credit Enhancement for Charter School Facilities Program (Credit Enhancement).
 Included in this application package are the instructions and forms needed to submit an application to the U.S. Department of Education.
-A copy of the Notice Inviting Applications for New Awards for Fiscal Year (FY) 2017, the authorizing statute, and program regulations are provided in the application package.
+A copy of the Notice Inviting Applications for New Awards for Fiscal Year (FY) 2019, the authorizing statute, and program regulations are provided in the application package.
 Please take the time to review these documents thoroughly.

 Please read the document within this application package titled Grants.gov Submission Procedures and Tips for Applicants which describes the submission procedures to ensure your application is received in a timely and acceptable manner.
-The applications for the Credit Enhancement for Charter School Facilities Program (CFDA 84.354A) for FY 2017 must be submitted electronically using the governmentwide Grants.gov Apply site at www.Grants.gov on or before the deadline date.
-The electronic submission of applications is required; therefore, you must submit an electronic application unless you follow the procedures in the Federal Register Notice and qualify for one of the exceptions to the electronic submission requirement.
-If you think you may need an exception, you are urged to review the requirements promptly.
+The applications for the Credit Enhancement for Charter School Facilities Program (CFDA 84.354A) for FY 2019 must be submitted electronically using the governmentwide Grants.gov Apply site at www.Grants.gov on or before the deadline date.

-Please note that U.S. Department of Education grant application deadlines are 4:30:00 P.M.
-Washington, D.C. time.
+Please note that U.S. Department of Education grant application deadlines are 11:59.59 Eastern time.
 Applications submitted late will not be accepted.
 The Department is required to enforce the established deadline to ensure fairness to all applicants.
 We suggest that you submit your application several days before the deadline, and we strongly recommend that you do not wait until the last day to submit your application.

-An OII Program Officer is available to provide technical assistance to applicants.
-If you have any questions about the program after reviewing the application package, please call or e-mail Clifton Jones at (202) 205-2204 orclifton.jones@ed.gov.
+An OESE Program Officer is available to provide technical assistance to applicants.
+If you have any questions about the program after reviewing the application package, please call or e-mail Clifton Jones at (202) 205-2204 or clifton.jones@ed.gov.
 For questions or problems in navigating the Grants.gov system, please call Grants.gov helpdesk at 1-800-518-4726.

-We look forward to receiving your application and appreciate your efforts in assisting and expanding the number of high quality charter schools across the Nation.
+We look forward to receiving your application and appreciate your efforts in assisting and expanding the number of high-quality charter schools across the Nation.